raymond98tan/raymond98tan.github.io/_posts/2020-08-27-Build-Project01.md

 The energy levels of the clusters go from .3, .4, .5, and .6(not in the respective order of the clustering), which raises suspicion that that may be an area of how they are clustered.

+### Identifying the Moods
+Now that we've interpreted some of the differences within the clusters, we're able to assign a mood to each cluster by looking at the songs within them and identifying the key emotions associated with the majority of songs in a particular cluster.

 #### Cluster 0
 1. Frank Ocean - Nikes (**Alt r&b**)
 2. Daniel Caesar - Who Hurt You? (**Contemporary r&b**)